aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 This means that consumers of a 3rd-party construct library are expected to **directly** install all transitive dependencies.

-For example, if someone publishes a 3rd-party construct library `foo` that uses the `@aws-cdk/aws-ecs`, the consumers of this library will not only have to take a dependency on `foo`, but also on `@aws-cdk/aws-ecs` **and all it's transitive dependencies** (i.e. 23 additional dependencies).
+For example, if someone publishes a 3rd-party construct library `foo` that uses the `@aws-cdk/aws-ecs`, the consumers of this library will not only have to take a dependency on `foo`, but also on `@aws-cdk/aws-ecs` **and all of its transitive dependencies** (i.e. 23 additional dependencies).

 This is an unacceptable user experience with our current tools.